 HIML's management fee is 1% of net assets where the NAV is calculated on midmarket prices.
-This is somewhat unusual in the investment trust space, where NAVs are usually calculated at bid prices, but, given the nature of Herald's underlying holdings, whose small-cap nature suggests their spreads will be wider than the market average, the Board felt that this approach was appropriate.
+This is somewhat unusual in the investment trust space, where NAVs are usually calculated at bid prices, but, given the nature of HRI's underlying holdings, whose small-cap nature suggests their spreads will be wider than the market average, we think this is sensible given the specialist services that HIML provides.
 The management fee is levied on all assets except the holding in Herald Ventures II Limited Partnership, which is also managed by HMIL, thereby avoiding any double counting of fees.
 There is no performance fee.
 The management fee also covers the cost of company secretarial services, which HIML has delegated to Law Debenture Corporate Services.

-In the year to the end of December 2015, Herald's ongoing charges ratio was 1.08%, marginally up on the figure for the year before which was 1.07%.
+In the year to the end of December 2015, HRI's ongoing charges ratio was 1.08%, marginally up on the figure for the year before which was 1.07%.
 The asset management contract is subject to 12 months' notice.